What PC Specs Do You Need to Run an LLM Locally? (2026 Guide)

 Who this is for: Anyone who wants smooth, daily-driver local AI without breaking the bank.

 Why 16 GB and not 8 GB?
-The 8 GB version of the 5060 Ti runs 9B models right at the edge of its VRAM limit.
+The 8 GB version of the 5060 Ti runs 8B models (like Gemma 4 E4B) right at the edge of its VRAM limit.
 Open the model, run something else in the background, and you're crashing.
-The 16 GB version runs 9B models with room to breathe — it's worth the extra cost.
+The 16 GB version runs the Gemma 4 26B MoE model — a genuinely capable 26B model — with room to breathe.
+That jump in model quality is worth the extra cost.

 Full entry-tier build (US market estimates):